 Prior to Act 10, MPS faced a daunting fiscal future, exacerbated by a rise in retirement costs to \$3,512 per pupil by FY20.
 Act 10 allowed Milwaukee to cut that by almost half, averting a major impact on instructional resources.
 To be sure, MPS is not out of the woods yet.
 Its pay-go policy on retiree health means that the cost of obligations incurred to current employees is being postponed.
 The cuts MPS has enacted to district costs for retiree health have bought the system time, but further action may still be required.
 Indeed, the Milwaukee school board's finance committee voted in December to close the retiree health plan entirely to new employees.
-The full board did not accept this recommendation, but directed the administration to notify all prospective new employee contributions.57 Fortunately, Act 10 provides MPS with the authority to act as needed.
+The full board did not accept this recommendation, but directed the administration to notify all prospective new employees that the current plan would not be available, as it considered such measures as requiring active employee contributions.
+Fortunately, Act 10 provides MPS with the authority to act as needed.
 Without the authority to make such changes, Milwaukee would likely have faced intractable choices between raising taxes or cutting the rest of the K-12 budget.